Yasi92/Buno-Coffee/README.md

     * Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Menu and Gallery page and is identical in each page to allow for easy navigation.
     * This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
     * The navigation bar collapses from medium screen sizes to a hamburger icon, which unfolds to a navigation drawer when clicked.
+    * Clicking on the logo returns users to the home page as they would expect.